Chronic Inflammatory Response Syndrome: Treatment & Recovery Tips That Actually Work

 One of the lesser-discussed but critical features of CIRS is its effect on the brain.
 MRI studies (NeuroQuant imaging) have shown that patients with CIRS often have volume loss in the caudate nucleus and gray matter, along with swelling in the forebrain and amygdala.
 This leads to symptoms like memory loss, emotional instability, poor concentration, and sleep disruption.

-Why Recovery Takes More Than Supplements
+Why CIRS Treatment Is More Than Supplements

 CIRS is not a condition that can be solved with supplements alone.
 In fact, indiscriminate supplement use can sometimes worsen symptoms—especially in patients also dealing with mast cell activation syndrome (MCAS) or multiple chemical sensitivities (MCS).
 These conditions often overlap with CIRS, and they require a careful, medically guided approach.